 This investment category targets investments to strategically expand transportation facilities.
-These investments include high occupancy/toll lanes, highway and rail expansions, transit oriented development policies, goods movement, and rapid bus routes/express bus service.
+These investments include construction of new high occupancy/toll lanes, highway and rail expansions, and rapid bus routes/express bus service.

-Major investments: Major strategic expansion projects with the highest levels of programming in the 2017 TIP period include BART extension from Warm Springs to Berryessa, Central Subway in San Francisco, Transbay Terminal in San Francisco / Caltrain Downtown Extension - Phases 1 and 2, eBART - East Contra Costa BART Extension, and Sonoma Marin Area Rail Corridor (SMART).
-For the full list of projects in the 2017 TIP with total project costs over \$200 million, including grouped listings, see the lists and map on pages 19 through 23 of this section.
+Major investments: Major strategic expansion projects with the highest levels of programming in the 2019 TIP period include the BART extension from Berryessa to San

+Jose, core capacity improvements to the BART system, the extension of Caltrain to Downtown San Francisco, and the construction of managed lanes on US-101 in San Mateo County.
+For the full list of projects in the 2019 TIP with total project costs over \$200 million, including grouped listings, see the lists and map on pages 20 through 25 of this section.